lexmartinez/portfolio-site/README.md

  ## Testing

- `vue-blog-ui` has an [ESLint](https://eslint.org/) integration for consistent code inspection, you can run that tool with command:
+ `portfolio-site` has an [ESLint](https://eslint.org/) integration for consistent code inspection, you can run that tool with command:

  * `npm test`